Terms of service for PocketLaw

 The Services shall be ordered in accordance with the instructions on the Site and the App.

 Certain Services may be provided by third parties or Third Party Applications and the provision of such Services may be subject to further terms.
 In such case, the provision of such Service is governed by such terms and conditions agreed between you and the relevant provider.
-You undertake towards PocketLaw to comply with such terms and conditions when using the Third Party Applications through the App.
+You undertake towards PocketLaw to comply with such terms and conditions when using the Third Party Applications through or interoperationally with the App.
 We are not responsible for any Third Party Applications.

 PocketLaw e-signing feature